VLOGroup/dvs-reconstruction/README.md

 # DVS Reconstruction
-This repository (will soon) provide software to our publication "Real-Time Intensity-Image Reconstruction for Event Cameras Using Manifold Regularisation", BMVC 2016.
+This repository provides software for our publication "Real-Time Intensity-Image Reconstruction for Event Cameras Using Manifold Regularisation", BMVC 2016.

 If you use this code please cite the following publication:
 ~~~